 The more you learn, the less you fear.

 My interest in nature led to a B.S. in Biology and an M.S. in Environmental Education.
 I developed and directed the McDowell Environmental Center.
 After leaving the center, I taught in the classroom, directed summer camps, and finally discovered writing!
 I've published 17 books for young people and owe much of my publishing knowledge to the Society of Children's Book Writers and Illustrators, particularly the Southern Breeze Region.
-My middle grade nonfiction is represented by Rubin Pfeffer.
+My work is represented by Rubin Pfeffer.

 Society of Children's Book Writers and Illustrators -- the organization for kidlit professionals.